 International day schools have grown in number over the past decade in London, which also has French, German, Spanish and Japanese schools.
 The capital boasts the largest concentration of independent schools, which are mainly spread across Southern England and the Midlands.

-There are 128 IB World Schools, which all teach in English.
-Of these, 94 are authorised to teach the IB Diploma, and six, including Dwight School London, Southbank International School and International Community School, offer all three IB programmes.
+There are 138 IB World Schools, which all teach in English.
+Of these, 90 are authorised to teach the IB Diploma, and four, including ICS London and St Leonards School, offer all three IB programmes.

 The UK also has several pre-university boarding colleges aimed at international students, such as CATS Canterbury, which offers the IB Diploma alongside British exams, and its sister colleges in Cambridge and London, which offer A-levels and IGCSEs.

-EF Academy Oxford offers the IB Diploma and A-levels to international boarders, while EF Academy Torbay also offers IGCSEs.
-Bath Academy takes boarders for IGCSE and A-level programmes.
+EF Academy Oxford offers the IB Diploma and A-levels to international boarders, while Bath Academy takes boarders for IGCSE and A-level programmes.
 The Independent Schools Inspectorate monitors ISC schools and accrediting bodies include the Council of International Schools and the Council for Independent Further Education.

 Education is compulsory for 14 years from age five to 18 inclusive.
 Most state schools follow the National Curriculum, with primary schools teaching Key Stage 1 and 2 up to age 11, and secondary schools following Key Stage 3 and 4 up to GCSE exams at age 16.
 Children of foreign nationals can attend state schools, if they have UK residency or are from the EEA.